-This policy applies to students enrolled at the CCNM - Toronto Campus only.
-Students enroled at the CCNM - Boucher Campus may refer to the Student Handbook in MYCCNM-Boucher.
+This policy applies to students enrolled at the CCNM -Toronto Campus only.

 An individual who is, or was, a student in the program for which the security was maintained may apply in writing to the Minister of Colleges and Universities (for Ontario students only) for a payment from the security for up to two years after the date of the event giving rise to the right of a refund.
 Note that in order to file you will be required to present a signed copy of your registration agreement to make your claim against the security, so each term you should store a copy of the signed document until the term is completed